·

 3. Late nights are normal

 Dubai tends to be quiet in the mornings and afternoons and comes alive in the evenings.
-This is partly because of the extreme heat, so that Emerati people will often stay home until the sun has set.
-When you are leaving one of the sites at 8pm with a child who has finally crashed (jet lag!), it is not uncommon to see other families with young children just getting there for their outings.
+This is partly because of the extreme heat; the Emerati often stay home until the sun has set.
+When you are leaving one of the sites at 8 pm with a child who has finally crashed (jet lag!), it is not uncommon to see other families with young children just getting there for their outings.

 Malls and the metro are even open until midnight, or even 1 am on Thursdays and Fridays.